fbpx

 Games

-My nieces volunteered to participate in a game where they had to hold up large sticks and depending on if the presenter said “left” or “right” (in Maori, of course), they had to let go of their stick and hold up someone else’s stick.
+My nieces volunteered to participate in a game in which they held up large sticks.
+Depending on whether the presenter said “left” or “right” (in Maori, of course), they had to let go of their stick and hold up someone else’s stick.

 Tamaki Maori Village in Rotorua in New Zealand, a review featured by top US travel blogger, Marcie in Mommyland: Men demonstrate traditional Maori games of agility at Tamaki Maori Village in Rotorua, New Zealand